 It was left in a corner to be junked, but Guy Griffiths, the father of vintage racing everywhere, talked the factory into selling it to him

 By 1960, Jaguar had won the world’s most prestigious race, the 24 Hours of Le Mans, five times-twice with its original competition-tailored C-type and three times with the tail-finned D-type.
-At that juncture, company head Sir William Lyons decreed that it was time for Read More
+At that juncture, company head Sir William Lyons decreed that it was time for this sporting Read More